 When questioned about the top factors considered when selecting a cloud service provider, the top reason selected by 54% of organizations was adherence to regulations such as the HIPAA and HITECH Act.
 Other reasons include the willingness to satisfy BAA requirements (38%) and technical safety measures (32%).
 When it comes to security, the main cloud vendors are thought to be the best option since they are able to employ the very best personnel and can give lots of resources to make sure platforms are protected.

 Two of the commonly used platforms are Microsoft Azure and Amazon AWS.
-Amazon has been the primary cloud service provider, though Microsoft seems to be catching up based on the comparison of Azure and AWS here.
 The primary advantages of using the cloud were: Overall performance and dependability, ease of control, full cost of ownership, and infrastructure flexibility.
 Although there are obvious advantages, using the cloud isn’t without difficulties.
 The biggest issues for healthcare agencies were the cost/fees (47.6%), client service (33.3%), data migration and services (26.2%), and accessibility and uptime (23.8%).